nikhil-dewangan/new-demo/README.md

 # We also recommend to verify that the CDN you are using sets the Access-Control-Allow-Origin: * HTTP header:

+old strings are same after appling method it generate new string.

   var REACT_ELEMENT_TYPE = Symbol.for('react.element');
   var REACT_PORTAL_TYPE = Symbol.for('react.portal');